mokdevel/DarcMods/DarcMissions/docs/MISSIONCONFIG.md

 float missionActiveDistanceMul : <TBD: more documentation>
 float missionActiveTimeToEndMul : <TBD: more documentation>
 int missionHintTime : (seconds) Time to show mission hints to players.
+0 disables ALL hints.
+SDRC_EHintPosition missionHintPosition : Position of the hint/popup.
+  0 = UP_LEFT : Upper left corner
+  1 = DOWN_LEFT : Lower left corner
-0 disables ALL hints. int missionRandomPos : The radius to randomize the mission position.
+int missionRandomPos : The radius to randomize the mission position.
 This avoids mission appearing always in same place. int minDistanceToMission : Distance to another mission.
 Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. bool showStaticMissionMarker : Show/hide static mission markers.
 This will override any mission specific settings. bool showDynamicMissionMarker : Show/hide dynamic mission markers.
 This will override any mission specific showMarker settings. array<string> enemyFactions : The array of factions to consider as enemies.
 "USSR" by default.
-  Tested values: US, USSR, FIA, UK, RHS_USAF, RHS_AFRF, MEI, UK, BALLIEN_BC_FACTION, BACON_622120A5448725E3_FACTION
+  Tested values: US, USSR, FIA, UK, RHS_USAF, RHS_AFRF, MEI, UK, BALLIEN_BC_FACTION, BACON_622120A5448725E3_FACTION, PLASTICBANDIT
   Unsupported values: RHS_ION, MEC
   You can define multiple factions and when enemies are chosen, the faction is chosen randomly per mission.
   Example: "enemyFactions": ["FIA", "USSR", "USSR"] - 33% missions are with FIA, 66% with USSR